With the rescinding of Covid protocols, weddings have resumed at St James’s without restrictions. Read on, and we’d love to hear from you!

 Blessing of a Marriage after a Civil Ceremony

 It is also possible to have a church service to bless a couple in their marriage after having had wed at a local registry office.
-This dispenses with the necessity for banns to be read, so this might be an option for you.
+This dispenses with the necessity for banns to be read, and lots of church administration, so this might be a viable option for you.
 Just like a full church wedding, you have options for music, flowers, orders of service, and more.

 Renewal of Marriage Vows